I Slept on the Streets for the Royal Wedding

 We shared food, swapped blankets, went on coffee runs, and entertained each other.
 In the middle of the night, when I thought I was going to freeze to death, my girlfriends and I decided to read a rather poorly-written romance novel out-loud to keep our minds off the wind.
 Never mind the fact that it was 3 am and there were no lights on aside from the street lamps, which would light the Royal Mall any day of the year.

 However we decided to read anyway—we have young eyes—and as it turns out, we were not only entertaining ourselves, but also the rest of our neighbors who couldn’t sleep from the cold either.
 Not only did we end up having a, surprisingly, wonderful time, but we also got to be in the first line up against the fencing when the procession went by, in both directions.
 It was almost as if we were the people they were waving at specifically.

-Of course people say that this was merely a demonstration by an antiquated dynasty that have no merit in today’s society, but my answer is, so what?
+Of course, people say that this was merely a demonstration by an antiquated dynasty that have no merit in today’s society, but my answer is, so what?
 I honestly have no opinion on the royal family one way or the other.
-Perhaps that’s because I have an Americanized sensibility of politics or because I never really studied English history beyond the Tudors, but regardless of politics, it was beautiful ceremony and in light of everything else that has been the in the news recently, it was so much fun to simply be able to smile and wish people all the happiness in the world.
+Regardless of politics, it was beautiful ceremony and in light of everything else that has been the in the news recently, it was so much fun to simply be able to smile and wish people all the happiness in the world.

 Yes, I was freezing and miserable sleeping on the street for the night, but I also now have a greater appreciation for those people who sleep on the street every night.
 The Royal Wedding taught me so much more about myself than just a reaffirmation that I am a hopeless romantic and I think Sarah Burton (for Alexander McQueen) is a fantastic designer.

 Sleeping on the street re-taught me the importance of camaraderie and support for those around us and I think that is the real message of this whole experience.